CMC-lab/TranCIT/paper/paper.md

 ## Acknowledgments

 We acknowledge the foundational work by Kaidi Shao, Nikos Logothetis, and Michel Besserve [@shao2023transient] on the dynamic causal strength methodology.
-KS acknowledges the support from the Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX02) and the Max Planck Society (including the Max Planck Institute for Biological Cybernetics and the Graduate School of Neural and Behavioral Sciences).
+Kaidi Shao (KS) acknowledges the support from the Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX02) and the Max Planck Society (including the Max Planck Institute for Biological Cybernetics and the Graduate School of Neural and Behavioral Sciences).
-SS acknowledges the support from the Max Planck Society and an add-on fellowship from the Joachim Herz Foundation.
+Shervin Safavi (SS) acknowledges the support from the Max Planck Society and an add-on fellowship from the Joachim Herz Foundation.

 ## References